Femme

 -

 (2019).
 With Morgan Bimm.“Canadian Crybabies: Radical Softness, Feminized Fan Publics, and the Politics of Carly Rae Jepsen.”
-In.
-V. Kannen & N. Shyminsky (Eds.), The Spaces and Places of Canadian Popular Culture (pp. 288-296).
-Toronto, ON: Canadian Scholars Press.
+In The Spaces and Places of Canadian Popular Culture, edited by Victoria Kannen and Nick Shyminsky.
+Toronto: Canadian Scholars Press.

 -